Access glossary about dams

 Applicants had to present proof of family relationship (according to group, as

-below) and their original and updated personal data (full name, ID, social security
+below) and their original and updated personal data (full name, ID, social safety

 date of birth, full address, e-mail, telephone and bank details).